NGonline/Notes/Java.md

 - `synchronized static` methods can lock static data on a class-wide basis.
 - Brian's Rule of Synchronization: if you are writing a variable taht might next be read by another thread, or reading avariable that might have last been written by another thread, you must use synchronization, and further, both the reader and the writer must synchronize using the same monitor lock.
 - If you have more than one method in your class that deals with the critical data, you must synchronize all relevant methods or it won't work right.
+- Note that `synchronized` keyword is not part of the method signature and thus may be added during overriding.

 ### Explicit Lock Objects
 - Java SE5 `java.util.concurrent.locks` contains explicit mutex mechanism.
 It must be explicityly created, locked, and unlocked.
 However, it is more flexible for solving certain types of problems: